NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Way to reduce: Switch off lights and fans when not in use.

-4. Eating food – Food comes from plants, animals, and water, which all are natural resources.
+4. Eating food – Food comes from plants, animals, and water, which are all natural resources.

 Way to reduce: Don’t waste food and take only what you can eat.

-Way to reduce: Both sides of the paper need to be used and avoid wasting it.
+Way to reduce: Both sides of the paper need to be used, and avoid wasting it.

 Question 8.
 List four activities that are possible due to the presence of air.